FSA and HRA FAQs

 - the account has a balance sufficient to cover the transaction amount

 - the merchant is likely to sell or provide eligible health care products and services

 If a transaction is approved based on these criteria, money is transferred from your FSA (or HRA) to the merchant.
-PayFlex and Benefit Express review the information they receive from the point-of-sale for each card transaction.
-If the transaction cannot be verified after the review process, the unverified transaction will be listed on a letter sent to you from PayFlex and Benefit Express each quarter.
+Benefit Express reviews the information they receive from the point-of-sale for each card transaction.
+If the transaction cannot be verified after the review process, the unverified transaction will be listed on a letter sent to you from Benefit Express each quarter.
 You must either:

 - provide a detailed receipt showing a) the name of the patient, b) date of service, and c) description of services provided

 - submit a substitute receipt for another eligible unreimbursed health expense